Allow usage of stdclass instead of object where it makes sense

 Next step: define the wording and necessary changes to coding standards documentation pages in the issue summary.

-• Status changed to Active 13 days ago
+• Status changed to Active about 1 month ago

 use the coding standard template